Youth Experiencing Homelessness

 This year, the Tzedek Council will be partnering with Larkin Street Youth Services and the City of San Francisco to reduce the number of youth experiencing homelessness and we would love for you to participate with us in this tikkun olam.
 Hear directly from youth who spoke to us on Yom Kippur here and see below for ways to get involved.

-On Sunday, December 9, please join us for “Light of Giving”, an afternoon of service and community, where we have a goal to assemble 300 backpacks with winter essentials for youth facing homelessness in San Francisco.
-These bags will include clothing, journals, rain gear and other items that enhance quality of life for youth in our city and were distributed to the youth served by Larkin Street Youth Services.
+On Sunday, December 9, the Tzedek Council hosted“Light of Giving”, an afternoon of service and community, where we assembled 300 backpacks with winter essentials for youth facing homelessness in San Francisco.
+These bags included clothing, rain gear and other items that enhance quality of life for youth in our city and were distributed to the youth served by Larkin Street Youth Services.

 San Francisco has more than 1,300 youth who are without shelter every night (see the bottom of the page for our Yom Kippur program where we learned this).
 Our hope is that by distributing these backpacks we are able to enhance a young person’s well being and show our support during a difficult time in their lives.